BgeeDB/bgee_pipeline/generated_files/download_files/ranks/README.md

 ## Files

-For each species and data grouping, 5 files are generated: one considering all data available, one considering Affymetrix data only, one EST data only, one _in situ_ hybridization data only, one RNA-Seq data only.
+For each species and data grouping, 3 files are generated: one considering all data available, one _in situ_ hybridization data only, one RNA-Seq data only.

 ### File name pattern